TylorS/typed/apps/website/content/tutorial/09-assemble-the-application.md

 **Try the complete flow:** create two todos, save an edit, complete that item, select Completed, clear it, return to All, then reload.
 The other item should remain.
 Missing-service types point to assembly; duplicate event handling can indicate that the same host was mounted twice without closing the first lifetime.

 The complete files below are a checkpoint if you joined midway.
-Next, turn the identity and state guarantees into tests of these actual modules.
+Next, combine the tests you ran earlier with rendered identity and teardown checks.

 ## Complete files